bionitio-team/bionitio/README.md

 * Command line argument parsing.
 * Reading input from files or optionally from standard input.
 * The use of library code for parsing a common bioinformatics file format (FASTA).
+* Optional logging.
 * Defined exit status values.
 * A test suite.
-* A well-defined version number, following the principles of [Semantic Versioning](http://semver.org/).
+* A version number.
 * (Where possible) standardised software packaging using programming language specific mechanisms.
 * A standard open-source software license.
 * User documentation.